 The research project

 Polynesia is the world’s largest marine mammal sanctuary within a single ocean.
 But the gigantic maritime area and the distance between habitable zones make enforcing and informing people about the law difficult.
-For example, encounters with wild animals aimed at tourists are often considered ecotourism.
+For example, encounters with wild animals for tourists are often considered ecotourism.
 But these generally have nothing to do with true ecotourism (sustainable, educational activities that help conserve biodiversity).

 The most widespread maritime operations were done without knowing the nature of wild cetaceans.
-Thus most of the time, increases in human activities negatively affected critical animal habitats to varying degrees in the long term.
+Thus, most of the time, increases in human activities negatively affected critical animal habitats to varying degrees in the long term.

-This and our lack of knowledge about the status of cetacean populations in the area, and therefore what needs to be done to protect Polynesian species, led to the creation of the CETA’BIOSPHERE program.
+This, and our lack of knowledge about the status of cetacean populations in the area, and therefore what needs to be done to protect Polynesian species, led to the creation of the CETA’BIOSPHERE program.
 Like the microscope or the telescope during their time, this program measures and compares several indicators like overall population, degree of residency, the size of groups, frequency in certain zones, and the possibility of an ecological niche.
 Ceta’Biosphere is a participative tool for biological surveillance of a highly affected zone (Rangiroa) and peripheral zones (Tikehau, Makatea).

 Concepts Learned during the Camp